 We began purchasing COVID-19 test readers and related test cartridges from Cue Health Inc. in the late second quarter 2021, at their standard pricing.
 In August 2021, we entered into a six-month subscription arrangement with Cue Health Inc. for the purchase of COVID-19 test readers and the related test cartridges.
 Under Cue Health Inc.'s standard subscription arrangement, we receive a twenty percent (20%) discount on each Cue Reader and fourteen percent (14%) discount on each test cartridge.
-Mr. Stanford, a member of the Board and our Lead Director, serves on the board of directors of Cue Health Inc. Funds affiliated with ACME Capital, in which Mr. Stanford is an affiliate, collectively beneficially own 10.4% of the outstanding common stock of Cue Health Inc. Mr. Stanford was not involved in the negotiation of our arrangement with Cue Health Inc. The Company made purchases of \$0.6 million during the six months ended June 30, 2022.
-The Company conducted its independent evaluation of Cue Health Inc.'s services and determined in its sole judgment Cue Health Inc.'s product and services were the best option for Astra, at the time, to ensure it could maintain a safe and productive work environment.
+Mr. Stanford, a member of the Board and our Lead Director, serves on the board of directors of Cue Health Inc. Funds affiliated with ACME Capital collectively beneficially own 10.4% of the outstanding common stock of Cue Health Inc. Mr. Stanford was not involved in the negotiation of our arrangement with Cue Health Inc. The Company made purchases of \$0.4 million during the three months ended March 31, 2022.
+The Company conducted its independent evaluation of Cue Health Inc.'s services and determined in its sole judgment Cue Health Inc.'s product and services were the best option for Astra to ensure it could maintain a safe and productive work environment.